 4. What are the advantages of sputtering systems compared to other thin films deposition methods?

 Several methods are currently used for deposition of thin film layers.
-Physical vapor deposition methods (PVDs) are using low pressure therefore these methods reduce particulates and provide purer film qualities.
+Physical vapor deposition methods (PVD) are using low pressure, therefore, these methods reduce particulates and provide purer film qualities.
 The main categories of PVD processing are vacuum deposition (evaporation), sputter deposition, arc vapor deposition, and ion plating.

 5. What are the applications of sputtering?

 Sputtering has many well-known applications, such as the production of clean surfaces, deposition of metallic and insulating thin films, and analysis of surfaces and growth of active layers in devices2.
 Thin film deposition allowed the development of many kinds of thin film electronic devices including thin film transistors (TFTs), surface acoustic devices, high-precision resistors, solar cells, magnetic and/or optical memory, liquid crystal display (LCD) and the plasma display, and a variety of sensors and actuators.

 Today, lots of thin films are widely used not only for information devices but also for energy and environmental systems like ecological buildings.

 Sputter deposition is widely used to deposit thin film metallization on a semiconductor material, coatings on architectural glass, and reflective coatings on compact discs (CDs), and for magnetic films, dry film lubricants, hard coatings (tools, engine parts), and decorative coatings3.